 Before long I’d listened to every Divine Comedy album, heard even the most obscure B-sides, and was eventually reduced to trawling online archives for bootleg recordings of gigs he played when I was too young for primary school.
 Hannon’s discography is so eclectic and varied that it’s difficult to know where to begin, but a major thread is his tendency towards sweeping orchestral accompaniment – not common in pop, but something my grounding in game and film scores had left me considering essential.
-His subject matter was equally eccentric, from introspective and maudlin self-inquiries to the most flippant and ridiculous nonsense.
-As both a lapsed Catholic and lapsed Protestant, I found Hannon’s near-priestly oratorial clarity transporting; his music’s hymnal qualities, instilled as he grew up the son of an Anglican clergyman (Reverend Brian Hannon, later the Bishop of Clogher), are affecting on an atavistic level.
-Even better, the direct Father Ted connection gave me the opportunity to surprise virtually anyone in Ireland with the fact that they already knew a couple of tracks by my relatively obscure chamber pop band off by heart.
+His subject-matter is equally eccentric, from introspective and maudlin self-inquiries to the most flippant and ridiculous nonsense.
+As a somewhat confused mixture of lapsed Catholic and lapsed Protestant, I found Hannon’s near-priestly oratorial clarity transporting; his music’s hymnal qualities, instilled as he grew up the son of an Anglican clergyman (Reverend Brian Hannon, later the Bishop of Clogher), are affecting on an atavistic level.
+Even better, the direct Father Ted connection gave me the opportunity to surprise virtually anyone in Ireland with the fact that they already knew a couple of tracks by my relatively obscure chamber-pop band off by heart.

 (At this point it’s probably worth noting that I know virtually nothing about music theory, and can only really attempt to discuss lyrics and aesthetics.
 I’ll be covering each Hannon album and EP in detail nonetheless, so get ready for one hell of a wonky blogging project.
 I should also acknowledge the invaluable encyclopedic resource that is A Short Site About the Divine Comedy, without which I wouldn’t even be able to attempt this.)

 This was fairly important to me.
-In the balance Hannon struck between genuine passion and mannered, knowing ridiculousness, I found a model that helped me to transcend my innate self-consciousness and express the more ostentatious and, yes, stupid aspects of my personality.
+In the balance Hannon struck between genuine passion and mannered, knowing absurdity, I think I found something of a model – one that would help me to transcend my innate self-consciousness and express the more ostentatious and, yes, stupid aspects of my personality.
 Hannon navigated tragedy and comedy, truth and fiction, sanity and insanity, never losing his wry indifference.
 It was a voice that shrugged; a voice that invited the listener to make their own conclusions.
 Any why not?
 Shyness works to keep you safe, yes, but why settle for shyness when obfuscation will do the same job?
-If you conceal your level of seriousness, the scope restricting what you can articulate becomes unbounded.
+If you conceal your level of seriousness, the scope restricting the sort of thing you can articulate becomes unbounded.
 Without The Divine Comedy, I would never have decided that writing hundreds of thousands of words as “The Flan in the High Castle” was a reasonable thing to do.
 (OK, the jury is still out on that one… but at least it’s something a bit different, right?)
 For me, this is a central part of what The Divine Comedy is about: the freedom to be absolutely ludicrous.
 I don’t think it even matters how much of what I write is true, per se – exaggerations and half-truths, when deployed responsibly, can convey ideas and create artistic effects that neither straightforward fiction nor unadorned reality ever could.
 This is how myths are made.

 We enjoy seeing ourselves depicted, and while my demographic is hardly strapped for representation, there’s something about Hannon’s work that I connect to like nothing else.
 As much as I might admire the presence and showmanship of someone like Bowie, somehow it’s even more engaging, more important, to see someone who’s not entirely comfortable on camera; someone whose otherwise flashy photoshoots are marred by an inability to keep a straight face; someone who never entirely moved past the “Laughing Gnome” phase of his career.
 Plenty of singers have success with acting, but it takes a really unique talent to give an unconvincing performance as yourself in your own music videos.
 Finally, something I can relate to.

 In a profession where aesthetics are key, and stratospheric and outlandish characters are often the most successful, Hannon remains resolutely himself.
 He’s good-looking but not distantly so; clever, but keen to prove it in the way that only those of us who don’t have a lot else to fall back on are (and certainly not too clever to forget his own lines at every other gig).
 His image evolves gradually from one album to the next, but his costumes are modest and elegant rather than spectacular and attention-grabbing.
-Even his vague efforts to develop characters, Casanova and Mr Lewis, are self-evidently just performative fun, with none of the method-driven, drug-addled intensity of Bowie’s Thin White Duke.
-Hannon’s lyrics are witty, and laced with enough important-sounding literary references to blow the mind of a bookish child, but Hannon himself is just too goofy to ever attain the numinous status of the poets he quotes – at the end of the day, he’s visibly just a fairly bright, slightly-too-posh lad from Up North; one whose every song of dashing romantic exploits is balanced out by another of crushing awkwardness; one who’s a little bit baffled by his own success, and with whom you could probably have a pint without anybody bothering you.
+Even his vague efforts to develop characters, Casanova and Mr Lewis, are self-evidently just performative fun, with none of the method-driven, drug-addled intensity and artistic-mindedness of Bowie’s Thin White Duke.
+Hannon’s lyrics are witty, and laced with important-sounding literary references, but Hannon himself is just too goofy to ever attain the numinous status of the poets he quotes.
+At the end of the day, Hannon’s visibly just a fairly bright, slightly-too-posh lad from Up North; one whose every song of dashing romantic exploits is balanced out by another of crushing awkwardness; one who’s a little bit baffled by his own success, and with whom you could probably have a pint without anybody bothering you.
 And this quality is essential to understanding the appeal of his work.

 I’ve found myself thinking of Bowie in relation to Hannon quite a lot.
-This is odd, as there’s no particular connection – Hannon supported Bowie once, covered him a few times, and loved his work, but no more so than millions of others.
-Both were massively influenced by Scott Walker, and there’s a certain weight to that shared heritage – the way Bowie eventually came to influence their idol, while Hannon never did.
+This might seem odd, as there’s no particular connection – Hannon supported Bowie once, covered him a few times, and loved his work, but no more so than millions of others.
+Both were massively influenced by Scott Walker, and there’s a certain weight to that shared heritage – the way Bowie eventually came to influence their mutual idol, while Hannon never did.
 And they do share a certain veneer of performativity – a quality that makes viewers and listeners wonder, “He’s not serious… is he?”
 In the end, do I even need to justify the association?
-Does an individual’s affective response have to be objective or intuitive, or is there value in the alien experience of being allowed to observe the workings of someone else’s mind?
-Regardless, after some thought, I think I’ve understood why.
+Does an individual’s response have to be objective or intuitive, or is there value in the alien experience of being allowed to observe the inner workings of someone else’s mind?
+Regardless, after some thought, I think I’ve understood the link.
 Bowie is probably my other favourite singer; other favourite song-writer.
 I’m not saying that Hannon is better… but in another world, where Hannon had Bowie’s universal adoration and Bowie enjoyed Hannon’s modest inferstardom, I dare say my views on them would probably be reversed.
 Not because of any specific traits in either man’s work, but because that’s just where my allegiances lie.
 The esoteric.
 The obscure.
 The overlooked.
 There’s a level of popularity and acclaim beyond which declaring you love something says nothing about you.
-If you’re going to get invested in something, the choice that makes you different is often the best one – why speak if you’ll only be drowned out by an infinite chorus of homogeneous worshippers?
+If you’re going to get invested in something, the path less travelled is often the better one – why speak if you’ll only be drowned out by an infinite chorus of homogeneous worshippers?
 Bowie is a god, but Hannon is a person; cosmic opposites that contain one another.
 “Here are we, one magical movement from Kether to Malkuth.”
 We’ll never reach one, but perhaps we can manage the other.

 After all, why choose the divine when you can have something that’s… well, yours?